-What makes this Instant Pot Tamale Pie So Good?
+What Makes Old School Tamale Pie So Good?

-Oh let me count the ways that this masa based tamale pie is going to make you happy.
+Let me count the ways that this masa-based Tamale Pie is going to make you happy.

 - No lard.
 Yup, none.
 I used 1/4 cup of oil instead of 1 cup of lard.
 An authentic tamale masa recipe uses a lot of pork lard for flavor and for leavening.
 It also makes the batter more pliable, so it comes out of the husk easily.
 Since we don't need them to unmold, I decided to try it with very little oil.
 It works so well!